Contagious McKean--Vlasov problems with common noise: from smooth to singular feedback through hitting times: Weak convergence of smoothed feedback systems

 Moreover, we have the minimal jump constraint

-for all $t \geq 0$.
+for all $t \ge 0$.
 This determines the jump sizes of $L$. \end{corollary}

-This work presents a minor generalisation of the results in \citep[]{ledger2021mercy}{}.
+This presents a minor generalisation of the results in \citep{ledger2021mercy}.
 In their work, the authors imposed the condition that $t \mapsto \sigma(t)\rho(t)$ must be H\"older continuous with an exponent strictly greater than $1/2$.
-Here we have made no explicit assumptions on the regularity of $\rho$, only requiring it to be non-degenerate.
-Consequently, we can consider \cref{thm:sec2: THE MAIN EXISTENCE AND CONVERGENCE THEOREM OF PHYSICAL SOLUTIONS FOR SECTION 2} as an extension to Theorem 3.2 in \citep[]{ledger2021mercy}{}.
+This was necessary in \citep[Lemma~3.16]{ledger2021mercy} to deduce the independence between the idiosyncratic noise and the common noise in the limiting system \eqref{eq: SINGULAR RELAXED MCKEAN VLASOV EQUATION IN THE SYSTEMIC RISK MODEL WITH COMMON NOISE} due to their particle system approach to the problem.
+Here, such explicit assumptions on the regularity of $\rho$ are not necessary, as we obtain the independence between the idiosyncratic noise and the common noise from the approximating system without additional conditions.
+Consequently, we can consider Corollary \ref{thm:sec2: THE MAIN EXISTENCE AND CONVERGENCE THEOREM OF PHYSICAL SOLUTIONS FOR SECTION 2} to be an extension of Theorem 3.2 in \citep{ledger2021mercy}.